 Systematic Review: a high quality systematic review identifies, evaluates, analyses and interprets research evidence to answer a clearly defined and answerable research question.
 Systematic reviews differ from traditional reviews and commentaries in that they adhere to a scientific methodology that is reproducible and which seeks to minimise bias and errors.
-There are a number of international organisations that prepare, maintain and disseminate systematic reviews including: The Cochrane Collaboration; The Campbell Collaboration; The Joanna Briggs Institute.
-The library also provides further guidance on systematic review.
+There are a number of international organisations that prepare, maintain and disseminate systematic reviews including: The Campbell Collaboration; The Library also provides further guidance on Systematic review.